con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > mthu chen gces par 'dzin pa ste/ /
 > tshul chen gzhan gyis 'dring mi 'jog/ /

-Assembly master, teacher of assemblies,
+Assembly head, instructor for assemblies,
-Assembly lord, assembly chief, ruler,
+Assembly lord, assembly chief, and ruler,
-Exerting great influence, precious load bearer,
+Most influential, bearing precious burdens,
-Not led by others, with the greatest way, (49)
+Not other-bound, his way the greatest way, (49)
-! not smooth

 * mahānubhāva: VV mahātma - in a kingly context, can refer to 'charisma'
+* 'not other-bound' = not led by others
 * QUESTION: How to account for the form dhaureya, and in particular VV's gloss? dhur = (1) burden, (2) foremost thing.
 VV: dhaureya i[img 70]ti| dharmmadhuri sādhuḥ | dhaureyaḥ |